SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 An easy way to download godot is from their GitHub releases page: https://github.com/godotengine/godot-builds/releases

 At the time of writing, 4.4.1 is the latest stable release of godot, but you can choose whatever version you are using.
 These commands should be valid for any version of Godot 4 you substitute in.
+Godot 3 is a bit different and may require more investigation.

 Since our GitHub machine is using Linux, we'll want to download the linux.x86_64 version of Godot.
 And since we want to export web builds, we'll chose the non-mono version.